cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 Next the agent loads the time series (+ covariates if `load_covariates_func` is given in the loaded configuration) with the TSClient.

 Then, it loads the model.
 This is either a pretrained model specified in the model configuration with the model link `model_path_pth_link` and the checkpoint link `model_path_ckpt_link` or else a new Prophet model is fitted to predict the data.
 The forecast starts from the optional parameter `forecast start date` in the request or if not specifed the last available date is taken.
 The forecast lasts over the number of specified time steps (`horizon`).
-Finally the forecasted time series is re-instantiated under the same `iri`.
+Finally the forecasted time series is re-instantiated under the same given `iri`.

 ## Starting the agent
 Buy running [main in wsgi.py](./forecasting/flaskapp/wsgi.py) the flask app with the agent starts.